briis/hass-weatherflow2mqtt/README.md

 Normally you would only have to change the Unit System and MQTT settings to supply the address and credentials for your MQTT Server.
 But here is the complete walkthrough of the configuration settings:

-- `tempest_device`: If you have the older devices AIR and SKY, set this setting to `False`.
+- `tempest_device`: If you have the older AIR and SKY devices, set this setting to `False`.
 - `unit_system`: Enter *imperial* or *metric* to decide what unit the data is delivered in
 - `rapid_wind_interval`: The weather stations delivers wind speed and bearing every 2 seconds.
 If you don't want to update the HA sensors so often, you can set a number here (in seconds), for how often they are updated.
 Default is zero, which means the two sensors are updated everytime WeatherFlow sends new data
 - `debug`: Set this to on, to get some more debugging messages in the Container log file